NOAA-GSL/idss-engine-commons/README.md

 ### Python Base Image (Scientific)
 ---
-Any python based microservice within IDSS Engine that requires python scientific packages (numpy, netcdf, etc) should use the following image as its base
+Any python based microservice within IDSS Engine that requires python scientific packages (numpy, netcdf, etc) should use the following image as its base.
+This base image also includes common python utilities that other services can utilize.
+For specifics on what these utilities are, see the [README](python/idsse_common/README.md) within the `idsse_commons` directory.

 #### Build
 From the IDSS Engine project root directory `idss-engine/build/<env>/<arch>/`: